seojuice

 John Mueller, Google Search Advocate, quoted by Search Engine Journal

-“Add SEO” functions as a vague wish, not an instruction.
+“Add SEO” is a wish.
+An instruction names the URLs, the rule, and the rollback.
 If an agent chooses canonicals, internal links, redirects, or page titles for you, it made strategy decisions whether you noticed or not.

 “Start leveraging AI for the day-to-day SEO tasks within your workflow in a smart way - in a way where you take care of the quality, but you use it to accelerate the tasks that you need to do.”